Broad and balanced - engaging and fun!

 Our subjects are assessed at the end of each half term they are taught.
 This data is handed to the subject leader who then analysis it to find out if there are any areas of their subject that need developing, it helps to inform them if staff need any training and also if they need to buy resources.
 Analysing the data, tells the subject leader if the % of children reaching Age Related Expectations (ARE) is broadly inline with other subjects and it provides data for our More Able and Talented Leader who can then monitor that these children are be challenged.

-English Lead: Mrs Clark - Link Governor: Donna Kendal
+English Lead: Mrs Clark - Link Governor: Cathy Foster

 Maths Lead: Miss Muia - Link Governor: Mike Jones

-Science Lead: Mrs Stringer - Link Governor: Dave Barlow
+Science Lead: Mrs Jones - Link Governor: Dave Barlow

-ICT Lead: Miss Pope - Link Governor: Nigel Spencer
+ICT Lead: Miss Kendal - Link Governor: Nigel Spencer